dgraph-io/dgraph-docs/content/dgraph_overview.md

 You can run Dgraph database in a variety of ways:

 * Self-managed: You can use Dgraph on-premises, hosted on your own physical infrastructure.
-You can also run Dgraph in your AWS, GCP or Azure cloud infrastructure.
+You can also run Dgraph in your AWS, GCP, or Azure cloud infrastructure.
 * Fully-managed (hosted): You can use Dgraph as a fully-managed cloud service.
  Slash GraphQL gives you the power of Dgraph in a hosted service.
 Dgraph Cloud